oddbird/oddleventy/content/blog/2022/headed-playwright-in-wsl-docker.md

 Windows 10 and 11.

 Let's start by verifying that WSL and WSLg are installed and running.
-First, launch "WSL" from you Start Menu.
+First, launch "WSL" from your Start Menu.
 A Linux terminal window should open (most likely a recent version of Ubuntu).
 Then verify that the directory `/mnt/wslg/` exists and contains these files inside the Linux filesystem: